mangrisano/adt-lib/README.md

     * Queue [represented as List and Vector]
     * Binary Tree [represented as Link and Vector]
     * Binary Search Tree
-    * Matrix with some representations like Compressed Sparse Row [CSR] and represeented as Vector.
+    * Matrix CSR [Compressed Sparse Row] and Matrix represented as Vector.

 There are two test's folder with some code for testing it.
 Don't ask what I wrote because it will take too much time to explain.